UniCT-WebDevelopment/Envy/README.md

 ### Client-DB

-The database is managed only by the web-server application.
+The client database is managed only by the web-server application.

 For each web client store :

-- hardware specification
-- sensor list
-- network info
-- MCU activity
-- planned routine

-For each sensor store :

-- model
-- type

-For each measure store :

-- result
-- timestamp
-- sensor ID
+- username

-For each routine store :

-- related MCU operation
+- password
-- timestamp creation
+- email
-- timestamp last enable
+- last login
-- timestamp last disable
+- last logout
+- activity time

+...

 ### Home-DB

 For each user home store :

-- hardware specification
-- sensor list
-- network info
-- MCU activity
-- planned routine

-For each sensor store :

-- model
+- name
-- type
+- state

-For each measure store :

-- result
+- city
-- timestamp
+- street
-- sensor ID
+- room set

-For each routine store :

-- related MCU operation
+- device
-- timestamp creation
+- enviromental statistic
-- timestamp last enable
-- timestamp last disable

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap